YEASIN49/CSE446-Content/Lab 04/README.md

 This will submit a transaction request to be mined.
 Therefore, if we call the “getName” now, we will not see the updated value.
 The value will not be updated until the transaction is mined.

-14. Since blockchain is a peer-to -peer network, **any node or peer node** must start mining to add the transaction into the block.
-We start mining with the same node.
-However, we can use our node2 as a miner.
-But to do this node1 and node2 must be connected in a peer-to-peer form.
-Currently both nodes are part of the network but they aren't peers of each other.
-So this will be your task to create a peer to peer network as homework mentioned at the end of this lab sheet.
-Don’t worry, you will get a hint.
-Now for this lab, we will again start mining using node1’s geth console.
+14. Now for this lab, we will again start mining using node1’s geth console with the first account which was created as sealer.
 When the transaction is mined we again can call the getName method and can see the updated data is showing like below:

 ![App Screenshot](./_readme-image/image27.png)

 **_Checkpoint 4: Show the result to your teacher_**

+Note: We signed/mined block using only one account which is the sealer account.
+However, we can convert other accounts into sealer account also.
+Fo this we need to submit a transaction and that should be validated by other sealer.
+You can try doing it at your home if you want.

-Congratulations, you have successfully completed interaction with the smart contract that concludes our today’s lab.
+Finally, Congratulations! you have successfully completed interaction with the smart contract that concludes our today’s lab.